mcvinding/cluster-stat-workshop/README.md

 It is recommended that you take the time to play around with the code and explore what is in the input and output structures that you will create during the tutorial to get the most out of it.

-You can find the tutorial data here: LINK
+You can find the tutorial data here: [LINK](https://www.dropbox.com/sh/ye51s8735ma2x8a/AAC9OjUBUSLgdombDuxifcYda?dl=0).

 ## Requirements